Anthony Rizzo Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.80 team ERA ranks third among all MLB pitching staffs.
+- The Rays have a 3.78 team ERA that ranks third across all league pitching staffs.

-- The Rays surrender the sixth-fewest home runs in baseball (114 total, 1.1 per game).
+- The Rays surrender the fifth-fewest home runs in baseball (115 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.